xrdocs/telemetry/_tutorials/2017-05-08-pipeline-with-grpc.md

  secret 5 $1$kAbv$xNk9KA.mIC7K2wfdpGjzk1
 ```

-When you run pipeline, it will prompt you for a username and password.
-You will enter the username and password that you've configured on the router in this step.

 Next, you get to decide if you want to use [TLS](#grpc-in-no-tls) or [not](#grpc-in-tls).

 ## gRPC Dialin Without TLS<a name="grpc-in-no-tls"></a>